 The sellers were a camping enthusiast couple who bought it three years ago to restore, but just had too many other projects going on.
 Despite having already disassembled most of the interior, they decided to pass her on to someone with more time.

 We lovingly “adopted” her for a very reasonable price and were given not only the original 1965 paperwork for the trailer (title, owner’s manual, warranty certificate, appliance manuals, and handwritten notes and “tips” from past owners), but thankfully all the cabinets and parts that had been removed came home with us too.

-She’s going to need a total gutting and interior rebuild due to water damage and being left open to the elements, but we’re optimistic about the frame and body condition, and will be reusing much of the solid wood cabinetry after a good cleaning and refinishing.
+She’s going to need a total gut job and interior rebuild, due to being smoked in and water damage from being left open to the elements, but we’re optimistic about the frame and body condition and we will be reusing much of the solid wood cabinetry after a good cleaning and refinishing.

-The floor is rotted through inside the entry door from a gasket that looks like it hasn’t been replaced since ’65, and the rear bathroom water damage is even worse, but thankfully very little was ever modified in this trailer.
+The floor is rotted through, inside the entry door, from a gasket that looks like it hasn’t been replaced since ’65, and the rear bathroom water damage is even worse, and very little was ever modified in this trailer.
 No new paint, flooring, or appliances that we can tell, so demolition should be easier, and most of the cool original fixtures are still in place for possible re-use.

 Everything in the trailer looks to be original – even the axles and wheels, unfortunately!
 A few dents to the front end, missing light lenses, a broken window, some scratches and rusty tongue/steps/bumper, and a badly peeling clear coat that will need to come off, but we’re planning to polish her to a mirror finish someday anyway.